 The microphone works surprisingly well, too.
-The microphone even mutes itself when retracted.
-For the price point, it’s available at, the HyperX Stinger is a very recommended headset.
-It is definitely one of the best gaming headsets on the market right now.
+The mic even mutes itself when retracted.
+For the price point, it’s available at.
+The HyperX Stinger is a very recommended headset.
+It is one of the best gaming headsets on the market right now.

 Pros and Cons

 10. Corsair HS50

 The Corsair HS50 is a real impressive headset for under sixty dollars.
 It has a real beefy 50mm driver and a nice wide stereo spread.
 It also comes equipped with a sophisticated and subdued visual.
 The design is what you’d expect from Corsair.